-But aside from his tragic origin, the fancy gadgets, and the coolest rogues gallery in comics (Batman villains rule, sorry), audiences love Bruce Wayne because he refuses to give up even in the face of defeat.
-With no superpowers, Bats is usually up against insurmountable odds – making his DC movies all the more exciting.
+But aside from his tragic origin, the fancy gadgets, and the coolest rogues gallery in comics (Batman villains rule, sorry), audiences love Bruce Wayne because he refuses to give up.
+With no superpowers, Bats is usually up against insurmountable odds — making his DC movies all the more exciting.
 That huge fortune Bruce has helps, but he typically relies on fighting skills and his prowess as the ‘World’s Greatest Detective’.

 How do I watch The Batman movies in order?

 - The Dark Knight

 - The Dark Knight Rises

 - Justice League

 Bruce Wayne might be dark and moody, but the 1966 movie starring Adam West was anything but grim.
 This camp classic took the light-hearted spirit of the ABC TV series and gave Batman and Robin (Burt Ward) an even bigger adventure.

 Put a smile on that face: Best comedy movies

 They face off against The Joker (Cesar Romero), The Penguin (Burgess Meredith), The Riddler (Frank Gorshin) and Catwoman (Lee Meriwether) who all plot to turn the United Nations Security Council into dust, literally.
 It’s silly and insanely fun.
 But most importantly, it proved the hero had a place on the big screen.